-Bacterial contamination in blood products such as platelets and plasma present a significant infectious risk to patients receiving blood transfusions.
-The emergence of new pathogens such as babesia, dengue, chikungunya, and zika also present additional risks.
+Bacterial contamination in blood products such as platelets and plasma present a significant infectious risk to patients receiving blood transfusions in the hospital setting.
+The emergence of new pathogens such as babesia, dengue, chikungunya and zika viruses also present additional risks.
+This learning activity will present new technology for prevention of the infectious risk of transfusions and thereby an increased level of blood safety in the transfusion of blood components to patients.

-- Describe the mechanisms of action and safety parameters of the available methods for psoralen treated also known as pathogen reduced platelets.
+- Define the mechanisms of action of the available methods for pathogen reduction for platelets and plasma

-- Review the clinical, in vitro, and hemovigilance data for psoralen treatment or pathogen reduction process.
+- Review the clinical, in vitro, and hemovigilance data for pathogen reduction

 Level of Instruction